Southport Tramways Company

 Uniforms

 The Southport Tramways Company operated horse tram services from 1873 through to 1902.
-Photographs of the earliest years of operation appear however, not to have survived, so it is currently impossible to state whether or not staff were issued with uniforms.
+Photographs of the earliest years of operation appear, however, not to have survived, so it is currently impossible to state whether or not staff were issued with uniforms.

-In 1899, the company became a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.
+In 1899, the company became a subsidiary of the much larger BETCo, a concern which at its zenith either owned, part-owned or leased around fifty tramway concerns across the British Isles.
 Photographs clearly show that following electrification, staff were issued with the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

-At some point in the late Edwardian era, the jackets were changed to single-breasted design with five buttons and upright collars; by analogy with other BETCo systems, the latter probably carried brass system initials on the right-hand side (probably 'S T C' or 'S T Co'), and an employee number on the left-hand side, again in brass.
-At the same time, the caps were changed to a military style with a tensioned crown (top), with the badge usually worn without an employee number.
+At some point in the early Edwardian era, the jackets were changed to single-breasted design with five buttons and stand-up collars; by analogy with other BETCo systems, the latter probably carried brass system initials on the right-hand side (probably 'S T C' or 'S T Co'), and an employee number on the left-hand side, again in brass.
+At the same time, the peaked caps were changed to a tensioned-crown-type, with the standard BETCo 'Magnet & Wheel' badge worn above an employee number, though in later years, the employee number was dispensed with, as it was on many BETCo systems.

 Further reading